Flow escorted Aura home.

 Flow was sitting on the floor, back against the wall, and chugging down an energy drink when Veil made his way over to her.

 "I fought in ALPHA before coming here...
-I had no choice but to follow orders well."
+I had no choice but to learn to follow orders well."

-"Oh okay."
-He responded quickly, as if what she said didn't matter at all.
+"Oh, okay," he responded quickly, as if what she said didn't interest him at all.

-"I... always wanted to learn swordplay," She started, leaning back and closing her eyes, "and I feel like I learned a lot.
+"I... always wanted to learn swordplay," Flow admitted, while leaning back and closing her eyes, "and I feel like I learned a lot.
 So thank you."
-She mumbled.

-"Wow... wasn't expecting you to be thanking me..."
+"Wow... wasn't expecting you to be thanking me, either..."
 Veil replied, tapping his chin.

 "Let's get lunch before class tomorrow," he offered.